Indian Insurance History

 The health insurance sector hovers around 10 % in density calculations.
 One of the main reasons for the low penetration and coverage of health insurance is the lack of competition in the sector.

-Broadly we can divide the health insurance plans in India today can be classified into three categories:
+Broadly the Health insurance plans in India today can be classified into three categories:

 Hospital daily cash benefit plans: